-I was once interviewed by Studyn.US, an online website for students wanting to study here in the U.S. One of the questions that I was asked centered around our love for sports.
+I once interviewed with Studyn.US, an online website for students wanting to study here in the U.S. One question asked centered around our love for sports.
 Since some of our popular sports, like ice hockey and baseball, are not common outside of our country, Studyn.U.S. asked how International students could familiarize themselves with our sports.
 Here was my answer:

 “Wow, I’m the wrong person to ask that question!
 I don’t understand most of our sports, and I was born and raised in the U.S. Nevertheless, I will say that the main way to learn about our sports is by watching them, particularly with an American friend or an International who likes sports and has lived here for a while.